deepslack/deephop/README.md

 # DeepHop

-Source code for the ["Deep Scaffold Hopping with Multi-modal Transformer Neural Networks"](https://chemrxiv.org/articles/preprint/Deep_Scaffold_Hopping_with_Multi-modal_Transformer_Neural_Networks/13011767).
-The code was built based on OpenNMT and DGL.

 DeepHop is a multi-modal molecular transformation framework.
 It accepts a hit molecule and an interest target protein sequence as inputs and design isofunctional molecular structures to the target compound.